jacob-hegna/Divide-and-Conquer/README.md

 make
 ```

+## Controls
+'wasd' moves the hero
+'q' divides the hero
+'1..9' switches the gun that the hero has equipped
+left click to shoot

 ## Dependencies
 To build Divide-and-Conquer, you will need the OpenGL headers/libs and the glfw3 headers/libs.
+You will also need the OGLFT font rendering library.
 RapidXML is used, but it is included in the project

 ## Settings
 Settings are stored in xml within a file called settings.xml.
 You can enable fullscreen, change the window size, and change the settings of various weapons.